Skip to main content

 Enemies to lovers.
 The real kind, where the hatred is specific and personal and rooted in something that happened before the story begins.

 A heroine who does not start powerful.
-She starts cornered.
+She starts cornered, making impossible decisions with incomplete information, and every choice costs her something.

-She starts making impossible decisions with incomplete information, and every choice costs her something.
-The power comes later, and when it does, it does not look like a gift.
+The power comes later, and when it does it does not look like a gift.
+It looks like a reckoning.

 A hero who operates in the space between right and wrong so naturally that you stop trying to categorize him and start trying to understand him instead.
+The kind of character who makes you uncomfortable because you agree with him more often than you should.

-It is a character.
+And the world is not backdrop; it is a character.
 The political structures, the alliances that shift like gravity, the sense that every room holds a history you are only beginning to understand.

 You will find yourself thinking about the ship's layout when you are supposed to be sleeping.